featureflow/featureflow-javascript-sdk/README.md

 ##### `featureflow.evaluate(featureKey).isOn()`
-Evaluates the value of a feature for the given context is equal to `'on'`.
+Evaluates the value of a feature for the given user is equal to `'on'`.

 | Params | Type | Default | Description |
 |---------------|----------|--------------|----------------------------------------------------------------|